 The secret of barbecue is heat, time, and smoke.
 The secret of great barbecue and successful smoking is airflow.
 You need to bring smoke to the meat but you can't hold it there for too long.
 Smoke that becomes too heavy or stays for too long creates a substance called creosote.

-Creosote is thick, oily substance left over by fire.
+Creosote is a thick, oily substance left over by fire.
 It not only causes foods to become bitter but it numbs the tongue when you eat it.
 If you have ever left a plate of barbecue with a numb feeling on the tongue it is because of creosote build up on the meat.

 To eliminate creosote you need to start with a clean smoker.
 A dirty, crusted smoker will help produce creosote.
 Then you need to make sure that you have proper airflow.
 If you have a small water smoker there probably isn't a lot you can do to hold in smoke or control how much gets away.
 If your smoker has a vent then you need to make sure that enough smoke is getting out to prevent it from building up.